Data-driven Acceleration of MPC with Guarantees: Nonparametric policy

-\end{theorem} The proof is in Appendix \ref{app:proof-performance-guarantees}.
+Moreover, if $\eta>L\varepsilon$ then: $ \sup_{\bx\in\mathbb{X}}~\frac{J^\pi(\bx) - J(\bx)}{J(\bx)+\eta} \leq \frac{\beta\eta + L\varepsilon}{\eta - L\varepsilon}\;. $ \end{theorem} The proof is in Appendix \ref{app:proof-performance-guarantees}.
 We highlight that \eqref{eq:relative-performance} bounds the \emph{relative suboptimality} of our policy with respect to the optimal solution of the \emph{conservative} problem \eqref{eq:conservative-prob}.
-By contrast, \eqref{eq:true-relative-performance} quantifies the \emph{relative gap} to the optimal solution of the \emph{original} problem \eqref{eq:og-prob}.
-The parameter $\eta$ is introduced to keep the denominators bounded away from zero, so that the relative tolerance $\beta$ is well-defined and attainable even in neighborhoods where $J(\bx)=0$ or $J(\bx,\varepsilon)=0$.
-Recall all costs in our original formulation \eqref{eq:og-prob-a} are non-negative, so we always have $J(\bx,\varepsilon)\geq J(\bx)\geq 0$.
+By contrast, the next equation quantifies the \emph{relative gap} to the optimal solution of the \emph{original} problem \eqref{eq:og-prob}. \paragraph{On bounding Lipschitz constants} Our nonparametric policy (and the upper- and lower-bounds of $J$) depends on a hyperparameter $\lambda > 0$.
+Sufficient conditions for a value of $\lambda$ that yields the results of theorems \ref{thm:pi-eval} and \ref{thm:performance-guarantees} in turn rely on the Lipschitz constants $L_f$ and $L_J$ (or at least upper bounds on them).
+We recognize this as a limitation of our work but also remark that these constants can be learned from trajectories, see e.g. \cite{knuth2021planning}.